-Working from a more general analysis of the literature, Bock and Papagiannis (1976) effectively present some of the other limitations of the impact of nonformal education on its clientele.
-They argue that nonformal education generally lacks the credentialling powers of formal education and that consequently the linkages between completing training and the likelihood of finding employment are often even weaker for nonformal education than for formal education.
-Investigation of the more successful skill training programs often reveals that varying amounts of formal education are in fact an entrance requirement to the program, thus excluding precisely those sectors of the population most in need of training.
-In some circumstances then (Ibid, p.
-12) nonformal education may in fact serve to reinforce existing inequities, rather than serving to reduce them.
+Working from a more general analysis of the literature, Bock and Papagiannis (1976) effectively present some of the other limitations of the impact of non-formal education on its clientele.
+They argue that non-formal education generally lacks the credentialing powers of formal education and that consequently the linkages between completing training and the likelihood of finding employment are often even weaker for non-formal education than for formal education.
+Investigation of the more successful skill-training programmes often reveals that varying amounts of formal education are in fact an entrance requirement to the programme, thus excluding precisely those sectors of the population most in need of training.
+In some circumstances then (ibid., p.
+12) non-formal education may in fact serve to reinforce existing inequities, rather than serving to reduce them.

-Critics of nonformal education also argue that it often functions primarily to socialize learners into accepting permanent inferior status in the social and economic system.
-Providing minor improvements in skills which enable a person to perform marginally better in a current role, or to aspire to the bottom rung on the occupational ladder may remove a source of dissatisfaction which might otherwise serve to exert pressure on the system for more meaningful changes.
-If nonformal education is offered primarily to those who are poor and in low power situations, the question then arises as to whether this isn't just a disguised second-class educational system.
-If the resources available to nonformal education remain a very small percentage of the total education budget, then nonformal education will in no way reduce the inequities of the situation (Simkins, 1977).
+Critics of non-formal education also argue that it often functions primarily to socialize learners into accepting permanent inferior status in the social and economic system.
+Providing minor improvements in skills that enable a person to perform marginally better in a current role or to aspire to the bottom rung on the occupational ladder may remove a source of dissatisfaction that might otherwise serve to exert pressure on the system for more meaningful changes.
+If non-formal education is offered primarily to those who are poor and in low power situations, the question then arises as to whether this is not just a disguised secondclass educational system.
+If the resources available to non-formal education remain a very small percentage of the total education budget, then non-formal education will in no way reduce the inequities of the situation (Simkins, 1977).
 Finally, better distribution of employment in society requires both the creation of jobs and the training of workers.
-As many vocational training programs, both formal and nonformal, have found, providing people with skills and abilities does not create jobs in which they can apply those skills.
-Education has little or no influence over job creation, even in the case of individual entreprenuers, unless many other inputs are also available in an integrated way.
+As many vocational training programmes, both formal and non-formal, have found, providing people with skills and abilities does not create jobs in which they can apply those skills.
+Education has little or no influence over job creation, even in the case of individual entrepreneurs, unless many other inputs are also available in an integrated way.

-In summary then, nonformal education is trapped in the same web of societal constraints as formal education.
-In fact nonformal education is often handicapped by its lower resource level, its lower status, and its lack of generally recognized power to certify its products.
-In limited local situations there are some distinct advantages for nonformal education, but viewed from a larger societal perspective, nonformal education has few prospects of delivering on the promises of substantial reform of either the educational system or the social and political structure of which it is a part.
+In summary then, non-formal education is trapped in the same web of societal constraints as formal education.
+In fact non-formal education is often handicapped by its lower resource level, its lower status, and its lack of generally recognized power to certify its products.
+In limited local situations there are some distinct advantages for non-formal education, but viewed from a larger societal perspective, non-formal education has few prospects of delivering on the promises of substantial reform of either the educational system or the social and political structure of which it is a part.

-The one situation where nonformal education seems to have been effective on a macro level is in revolutionary societies.
-The well-known cases of Cuba, Tanzania, and China provide intriguing examples.
+The one situation where non-formal education seems to have been effective on a macro level is in revolutionary societies.
+The wellknown cases of Cuba, the United Republic of Tanzania, and China provide intriguing examples.
 But careful note should be made of the fact that in these settings many of the basic structures of the social, political and economic system are undergoing change simultaneously.
-The re-orienting of formal education, and the extensive use of various nonformal educational modes are components of the overall change strategy.
-In these cases nonformal education can very effectively complement and support the new goals of society.
-By itself, nonformal education would have no hope of achieving such goals.
+The reorienting of formal education and the extensive use of various non-formal educational modes are components of the overall change strategy.
+In these cases non-formal education can very effectively complement and support the new goals of society.
+By itself, non-formal education would have no hope of achieving such goals.